 This gorgeous post office was designed by Alfred Foulhoux while France still had control of Vietnam.
 The outside is a bright, sunny yellow, and the inside is spacious and symmetrical.
-You can still send post from here too!
+You can still send letters from here too!

 4. Rowing down the Mekong Delta

-One of the tours you should plan to do while in Ho Chi Minh City is a Mekong Delta tour.
+One of the tours you should plan to do while in Ho Chi Minh City is a Mekong Delta day trip.
 You can do a day tour or something longer, but it’ll be nice to get out of the city.
 It’s pretty difficult to navigate alone, so I recommend just joining one of the tours from your hostel or hotel.